paul-wolf/djaq/README.md

 * To aggregate with Querysets, you use `aggregate()`, whereas with Djaq aggregate results are natively part of the result set.
 * Model instances with QuerySets exactly represent the corresponding Django model.
 Djaq has a different concept of a result instance (DQResult) that represents whatever is returned by the query even if it's not a model field.

-Djaq does not try to hide as much about the underlying data structures as Querysets.
-Djaq does less to hide underlying SQL features.
-I think there are two types of django developer those who design a data schema and then design Django models to embody that and those who write Django models and let Django take care of the underlying schema.
-It may be the former type of Django developer will be more drawn to Djaq.

 Results vs Model Instances
 --------------------------